 The Program became a Department in 1994 and began awarding B.A. degrees.
 But to the extent possible we continue to speak of ourselves as both – Women’s Studies Department and Program – to recognize the importance of our affiliate faculty and to insist upon the importance of institutional frameworks such as women’s studies that intellectually and administratively reach beyond traditional disciplinary boundaries.

 In 1999, we inaugurated a Ph.D. program, awarding our first degrees in Spring 2007.

 In 2005 we began offering, jointly with the African American Studies Department, an undergraduate minor in Black Women’s Studies.

 In 2008 we officially became home to the Beta Beta chapter of Iota, Iota, Iota (Triota), the women’s studies honor society.

-A distinguishing hallmark of Women’s Studies at Maryland is the number of faculty of color, in 2011 three-fourths of our core faculty.
+A distinguishing hallmark of Women’s Studies at Maryland is the number of faculty of color, in 2014 two-thirds of our core faculty.
 The department has been a key player in transforming the university to be a more diverse and equitable higher education climate.